YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

   }
 }

-// // When a request is made to increase the volume with the amount information {
+// // When a request is made to increase the volume with a requested amount {
   "directive": {
     "header": {